 The Plan is a defined contribution plan subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").
-In 2010, employees may elect to defer from 1% to 25% of their base salary to an annual maximum of \$16,500 (limited to 12% for highly compensated employees).
-In 2011, employees may elect to defer up to 100% of their base salary up to an annual maximum of \$16,500.
-Participants age 50 by the end of calendar year are also allowed to make catch-up contributions of \$5,500 in 2011 and 2010.
+Employees may elect to defer up to 100% of their base salary up to an annual maximum of \$17,000 and \$16,500 in 2012 and 2011, respectively.
+Participants age 50 by the end of calendar year are also allowed to make catch-up contributions of \$5,500 in 2012 and 2011.

 Effective January 1, 2011, the Company added new features to the Plan.
 These new features include a discretionary profit sharing contribution ("PSC") based on Company performance, year-end true-up of Company matching 401(k) funds, a Roth 401(k) contribution option, automatic enrollment of newly eligible employees, and an automatic contribution increase feature.
+During 2012, there were no new features added to the Plan.

-In 2010, the Company provided matching contributions ("Match") equal to 100% of an employee's elective contribution up to 6% of an employee's contributed compensation (limited to an annual maximum of \$14,700).
-Effective January 1, 2011, the Match feature of the Plan was frozen.
-The Company has adopted a qualified automatic contributions arrangement ("QACA") matching contribution feature.
+In 2011, the Company adopted a qualified automatic contributions arrangement ("QACA") matching contribution feature.
 Under the QACA employer contribution feature, the Company contributes 100% of the first 2% and 50% of the next 4% of the eligible participant's Plan compensation.

-In 2010, the Company did not make additional discretionary contributions to the Plan.
 The Company may elect to make a contribution to the Plan referred to as a PSC.
 The participant's share of the PSC will be allocated based on the ratio that the participant's Plan compensation bears to the total Plan compensation of all participants for a share of this contribution.
 Discretionary PSC are targeted to be 0% to 7% of the participant's eligible compensation in a given year, depending on the Company's performance.
 Any participant who is employed on the last day of the Plan year is eligible to receive an allocation of the PSC.
 Additionally, any participant who has died, terminated employment after attaining normal or early retirement, or became disabled during the Plan year will be eligible to receive an allocation of the PSC.
+In February 2013 and January 2012, the Company elected to make a PSC to the Plan for the year ended December 31, 2012 and 2011, respectively.
+On March 18, 2013 and February 27, 2012, the Company paid \$443,326 and \$327,133 in discretionary profit sharing contributions based on the ratio that the participant's Plan compensation that the participant's Plan compensation in a given year, depending on the Company's performance in 2012 and 2011, respectively.
+These amounts are included in the employer contribution receivables as of December 31, 2012 and 2011 on the statements of net assets available for benefits.
+In addition, based on Directors Consent, the Company contributed \$1,821 and \$2,855 in discretionary profit sharing contributions for the years ended December 31, 2012 and 2011, respectively.